Tropical Fuck Storm: 2018–2019: Braindrops

-2020–present: Deep States
+2020–2021: Deep States

 On 15 March 2020, the band released "Suburbiopia", a song about suicide cults.
 "The lyrical trajectory started as a total shamoz", Liddiard said of the song.
 "We all started it at breakfast one morning.
 But at about 11am I took a shower and the concept came to me.
-I thought 'What if all those nutty cults with their fucked up suicide escape plans weren’t wrong and everybody else accusing them of being insane was wrong?
-It’s timely not 'cause of the cult thing but because it’s probably a good time to leave the planet.'”
+I thought 'What if all those nutty cults with their fucked up suicide escape plans weren't wrong and everybody else accusing them of being insane was wrong?
+It's timely not 'cause of the cult thing but because it's probably a good time to leave the planet.'”
 The video which accompanied the song's release "features the band dressed in blonde wings à la The Family cult in Victoria and also samples recordings of Heavens Gate [sic] cult leader Marshall Applewhite and anime footage from the Aum Shinrikyo cult – famous for releasing sarin gas into the Tokyo subway in 1995."
 The 7" of the single was released on the 3rd of April, with a cover of "This Perfect Day" by The Saints - featuring Amy Taylor of Amyl and the Sniffers and Sean Powell of Surfbort - as its B-side.

 On 12 August 2020, the band premiered a new version of the track "Legal Ghost": a "sprawling, experimental cut" originally recorded by Liddiard during the 90s for his Bong Odyssey project with former Drones member Rui Pereira.
 The song - which Liddiard considers to be the first he'd ever written of a "higher standard" “as far as songwriting goes” - deals with "mortality and early death, and its impact on a sense of place."
 It was released as a 7" single on 11 September, with a cover of Talking Heads' "Heaven" as its B-side.

 On 23 June 2021, the single "G.A.F.F." ("Give a Fuck Fatigue") was released with its music video.
 Described as "a grungy and jagged fusion of funk-rock and hip-hop beats", the "nihilistic" song was called in its press release "an ode to the occasional dispassion brought about by the mandatory concern for every perceived injustice that happens, has happened and might yet happen that is being foisted upon the masses by super-yacht dwelling tech barons who monetise our indignation."
 This was accompanied by the announcement of the title, cover art & track list of the band's 3rd album Deep States.
 The fourth single, "New Romeo Agent", was released on July 20; its music video depicts the members of the band "performing as captives in an alien dive bar."
 The fifth and final single the band released from the album - on the 10th of August - was "Bumma Sanger", accompanied by a "surrealist" music video directed by Oscar O'Shea which features work by Tasmanian artist Georgia Lucy.Deep States was finally released on the 20th of August 2021.